-She is also leash trained and likes grooming and car rides, and is OK to leave at home alone too.
+She's also leash trained, likes her car rides and grooming, housebroken and is OK to leave home alone too.

 Please contact the Animal Friends of the Valleys shelter via phone with adoption inquires on this animal, as our email address will only reach one of our volunteers who does not work at the shelter and has no additional information on them.
 Shelter contact information: